Forget the calendar. For me the true start of fall is when the first batch of Slow Cooker Turkey Chili with Sweet Potatoes hits my crock pot.

-- 3 small or 2 large sweet potatoes, peeled and diced (about 1 pound)
+- 3 small sweet potatoes (or 2 large) peeled and diced (about 1 pound)

 - 1 cup uncooked quinoa

-- 1, 15-ounce can black beans, rinsed and drained
+- 1 can (15 ounces) black beans rinsed and drained

-- 1, 12-ounce beer (I used an IPA; any dark or amber beer would be great too!) or substitute additional low-sodium chicken stock
+- 1 can (12 ounces) beer I used an IPA; any dark or amber beer would be great too! or substitute additional low-sodium chicken stock

 - Heat the olive oil in a large skillet or Dutch oven over medium high.
 Add the turkey, onion, salt, garlic powder, and black pepper.
 Cook and stir, breaking up the turkey as you go, until the turkey is no longer pink, about 5 minutes.
 Stir in the chili powder, chipotle chili powder, and cumin, then transfer to the bottom a large slow cooker.